 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Nausea is stomach discomfort and the sensation of wanting to vomit.
-Nausea can be a precursor to vomiting the contents of the stomach.
-The condition has many causes and can often be prevented.
+It can be a precursor to vomiting the contents of the stomach.

 Nausea can stem from a variety of causes.
 Some people are highly sensitive to motion or to certain foods, medications, or the effects of certain medical conditions.
 All these things can cause nausea.
 Common causes of nausea are described below.